yyc001/yyc001/README.md

 Feel free to ask anything via [yycsupd@gmail.com](mailto:yycsupd@gmail.com).

-Provide emergency shelter for transgender people in East China at any time.
-For secure communication, please send [GPG encrypted](gpg.pub) email.

 **✟升天✟**

+**Announcement:**
+An emergency temporary shelter is now available for transgender individuals in East China.
+For more information, please contact us at yysupd@gmail.com.
+If you prefer secure communication, please use [my GPG key](gpg.pub) for encrypted correspondence.